ethereum-optimism/design-docs/protocol/superchainerc20/L1-native-factory.md

 The implementation should include

 - An `initialize` function that takes `(address _remoteToken, string _name, string _symbol, uint8 decimals)` and stores these in the storage of the BeaconProxy.
-- A function to reinitialize after an upgrade.
+- A function to reinitialize after proxy deployments or upgrades.

 ## User Stories